 Dr. Krueger received her PhD in English from the University of Iowa.
 Formerly an Associate Professor of English and Coordinator of Women and Gender Studies, Dr. Krueger was drawn to her current position because she loves working with honors students and creating opportunities for study abroad, experiential learning, and research.
 A native Minnesotan, she doesn't mind the winters at all.
 She spends her free time exploring local parks and seeking out the best local pastries with her partner and child and, whenever possible, reading a good book.

-Allison Holden, Assistant Director
+Allison Holden, Associate Director

 Originally from Wisconsin, Allison earned a master's degree in educational leadership: college student development from Oklahoma State University.
 She has moved around the Midwest, working with college students before making Champaign home.
 She has a strong love of her partner, two small children, coffee and travel.